-The last time the Census Bureau asked all U.S. households a question about U.S. citizenship was in 1950.
+The last time a citizenship question was among the census questions for all U.S. households was in 1950.
 That form asked where each person was born and in a follow-up question asked, "If foreign born — Is he naturalized?"

 In 1960, there was no such question about citizenship, only about place of birth.

 In 1960, the census asked respondents what country they were born in but not whether they were naturalized citizens.